Frequently Asked Questions

 HOW MANY STUDENTS USUALLY APPLY FOR THE SCHOLARSHIP?

-Since the scholarship was expanded to include all colleges and universities, we have had between 60-65 applicants each year.
-This means that an applicant has a very good chance to be the recipient of a full or partial scholarship.
+Since the scholarship was expanded to include all colleges and universities, we have had between 50 and 70 applicants each year.
+This means that an applicant has a very good chance of being the recipient of a full or partial scholarship.
 The odds are certainly far more favorable than with most other scholarships!

-We encourage every graduating senior who wishes to attend college to give serious consideration to applying for our scholarship.
+We encourage every graduating senior who wishes to attend college to consider applying for our scholarship.

 return to questions

-DOES THE FACULTY OR STAFF AT ST. PAUL’S HIGH SCHOOL PLAY ANY ROLE IN THE SELECTION PROCESS?
+DOES THE FACULTY OR STAFF AT ST. PAUL’S HIGH SCHOOL OR KOLBE CATHEDRAL HIGH SCHOOL PLAY ANY ROLE IN THE SELECTION PROCESS?

 No.

 The selection is made solely by The Thomas and Elsie Deeley Foundation.
-The staff at St. Paul’s High School helps publicize the scholarship, encouraging students to apply, scheduling interviews, and providing transcripts and recommendations but has no role in determining which students are selected for an interview or who is awarded a scholarship.
+The staff at St. Paul’s High School and Kolbe Cathedral High School help publicize the scholarship, encourage students to apply, schedule interviews, and provide transcripts and recommendations, but have no role in determining which students are selected for an interview or who is awarded a scholarship.

 return to questions